wxlomo/IC-Layout-Synthesis/MAX-SAT/README.md

     ```console
     ./maxsat [PATH OF THE TEST CASE FILE]
     ```
+   By default, all clauses are treated equally weighted.
 To run the solver in weighted MAX-SAT mode, type:
     ```console
     ./maxsat [PATH OF THE TEST CASE FILE] -w
     ```
-   otherwise all clauses are treated equally weighted.
 4) The binary decision tree will be generated automatically, the red dots denote the pruned nodes, and the green dot denotes the best solution node.
 The Boolean assignments of the variables will be visible on the terminal once the optimization is finished.
 5) To get rid of the object and executable files, type:
     ```console